hannah-jj/self_profile_web/_posts/2017-08-12-r3_village_-_react_project.markdown

     ```
     User: has a room with 9 boxes where each box can store 1 or 0 toy

     Box: a box contains a toy.
-If the toy is recycled or trashed, box deactivated and won't show up in user's room.
+If the toy is recycled or trashed, box deactivated and won't show up in user's room

-    Toy: has a name & link to where picture is stored.
+    Toy: has a name & link to where picture is stored

-    Ingredients: various items such as plastic, electronic waste, trash, food trash to be used in recyle game.
+    Ingredients: various items such as plastic, electronic waste, trash, food trash to be used in recyle game
     ```

 2. *Front-End: React*